nipy/nipy/doc/users/installation.rst

   SciPy_ 0.7 or later
     Numpy and Scipy are high-level, optimized scientific computing libraries.

+  PyNifti_
+    We are using pynifti for the underlying file IO for nifti files.

   gcc_
     NIPY does contain a few C extensions for optimized routines.
 Therefore, you must have a compiler to build from